shops along Lower Decatur Street

 To be fair, The French Market does have some cool and unique handicrafts to discover - antiques and vintage clothing too!
 Just plan on spending some time sifting through mass-merchandized crap to locate the good stuff!
 (In our visits over the years, we’ve resurrected from the masses some rather neat vintage postcards and a few art and photography books at rather decent prices.)
 If so inclined, this might also be a nice place to stop for a bit and people watch.
 There are some straight-up freaks up in this place!
 A nice vantage point is from the Louisiana Pizza Kitchen; see “eats” for more information.

 Speaking of sustenance, one the market’s bigger draws is Cafe du Monde, the original 1862 coffee shop that has been serving patrons cups of chicory-flavored java ever since.
 Intrigued by the sweet scent of beignets?
 You better anticipate some pretty nasty lines.
 This is one of those times where we have to ask you "list checkers" out there if it's really worth it.
 Do you really need to have a coffee from the original "Cafe du Monde" stand?
 Wouldn't it instead be more efficient to avoid the crowds altogether and check out one of Cafe du Monde’s ancillary shops nearby?
 You can pick up the exact same handsome tin of chicory coffee, or a box of that treasured beignet mix from any one of them!
-And if it’s just the quick fix you crave, why not hit up our favorite spot - Cafe Beignet over on Royal Street?
-There’s rarely a long wait here, even at the height of the breakfast rush, and those beignets are just as powdered with sugar as you’d expect!
+And if it’s just the quick fix you crave, why not hit up Cafe Beignet over on Royal Street?
+The wait will be nowhere near as long (except perhaps around breakfast time), and those beignets are just as powdered with sugar as you’d expect!
 (See “eats” for more information.)